Under court review: A little marijuana, a life sentence

 Attorneys representing Derrick Harris said that during a habitual offender sentencing hearing his trial lawyer failed to note mitigating circumstances, including mental health problems and drug addiction following his service during Operation Desert Storm in the 1990s.
 Those factors would have allowed the judge to impose less than the life sentence called for under Louisiana’s habitual offender statutes, his lawyers at Monday’s hearing said.

 “No verbal objection.
 No evidence.
-No motion to reconsider sentence,” attorney John Boyle said during arguments held during a special hearing for students and faculty at Tulane University’s law school.
+No motion to reconsider sentence,” attorney Cormac Boyle said during arguments held during a special hearing for students and faculty at Tulane University’s law school.

 In addition, an appellate lawyer failed to raise some of the trial lawyer’s failures in an initial appeal, according to a brief filed for Harris.

-Note: This story has been corrected to show that the attorney’s name is Cormac Boyle, not John Boyle.